adonisjs/v6-docs/content/docs/concepts/service_providers.md

+---
+summary: Service providers are plain JavaScript classes with lifecycle methods to perform actions during different phases of the application.
+---

 # Service providers

 Services providers are plain JavaScript classes with lifecycle methods to perform actions during different phases of the application.